-At June 30, 1998, the Company had net capital and working capital deficiencies of \$76,086 and \$65,324, respectively.
+At September 30, 1998, the Company had net capital and working capital deficiencies of \$72,706 and \$63,721, respectively.
 On February 2, 1998, Brooke and BGLS cancelled a note and interest thereon which amounted to \$20,384 at December 31, 1997.
 On February 5, 1998, Brooke made a capital contribution of \$9,000 to the Company, which was used to repay intercompany indebtedness to BGLS.
 These contributions to capital reduced the net capital deficiency and amounts due affiliates by \$29,384.
 In addition to a new factory under construction, the Company has upgraded the present cigarette operations' tobacco processing complex which has increased production and is continuing to implement cost-saving measures.
-Management is currently using two credit facilities totaling \$12,000 and believes it will obtain funding from Russian banks to complete the factory.
-(Refer to Note 6).
-In connection with the move to the new factory, Liggett-Ducat plans to begin the manufacture and marketing of western style cigarettes in early 1999.
+Management is currently using a credit facility totaling \$10,000 and cash from a participating loan and believes it will obtain funding from Russian banks to complete the factory.
+(Refer to Notes 5 and 6).
+In connection with the move to the new factory, Liggett-Ducat plans to begin the manufacture and marketing of western style cigarettes in May, 1999.
 Management believes that such activities will result in improved operations and cash flow, but there can be no assurances in this regard.
 (Refer to Note 10.)

-3. SALE OF BROOKEMIL
+SALE OF BROOKEMIL